Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ***5) Planetary Landings*** <a name="PlanetaryLandings_TacticalActionStep"></a>

-The Planetary Landings step is divided in two parts: the proper Planetary landings, and the Bombardment assignment.
+The Planetary Landings step is divided in two parts: the lanetary landings themselves, and the Bombardment assignment.

 * **Planetary landings**: The active player may land troops, PDSs and Leaders currently carried by his ships in the just activated System on planets in the same System.
 PDSs and Leaders landing on non-friendly planets must be accompanied by at least one troop.
 * **Bombardment assignment**: The active player may assign some of his ships in the just activated System with the *Bombardment* ability to the non-friendly planets of this System, in order to be able to bombard them during the 6) Planetary Landing resolution step.